 As Eq.
 70 implies, the wavefront error of coma in the Newtonian is inversely proportional to the square of its ƒ-ratio for given angular field radius, and to the third power of it for given linear field radius.
 Thus it decreases exponentially with the increase in focal ratio, as illustrated on a simplified scheme below.

 Also, Eq.
 70 shows, coma of the concave mirror is independent of its conic.
 It, however, changes with the stop position and object distance, as described in 2.2.
-Coma (it also contains specifics on geometric, or ray aberration).
+Coma (it also contains specifics on the geometric, or ray aberration).
 In terms of object distance O and mirror radius of curvature R, the coma wavefront error changes in proportion to (O+R)/O, with R being, according to the sign convention, negative.
 Thus, mirror coma diminishes with the object distance, falling to zero for object at the center of curvature (O=-R).

 What is usually seen of the coma in the eyepiece, with sufficiently bright stars, roughly corresponds to the dense 1/3 of its geometric blur (sagittal coma).
 Its angular size needs to be ~5 arc minutes for its shape to be recognized by an average eye.
 Since, from Eq.
 17, (from Sa=S/ƒe) angular sagittal coma in the eyepiece (neglecting eyepiece distortion) is 215tanε/F2 arc minutes, with ε being the apparent viewing field angle in the eyepiece, in degrees, the eyepiece viewing angle at which the geometric sagittal coma would become obvious to most people is given by tanε~F2/43.
 This means that one could see it at the edge of a 40° AFOV (w/AFOV=2ε) eyepiece at ƒ/4, regardless of its focal length.

 However, what we see in the eyepiece is not a ray spot, but an actual diffraction image deformed by the aberration.
-The above "geometric" angle at which sagittal coma becomes visible is noticeably reduced in conventional eyepieces, due to significant additional blurring caused by eyepiece astigmatism.
+The above "geometric" angle at which sagittal coma becomes visible is noticeably reduced in conventional eyepieces, due to the significant additional blurring caused by eyepiece astigmatism.
 Also, in order for the comatic deformation to be seen in the actual star image, this image has to be noticeably deformed by the aberration.
 For coma, that occurs as the aberration decidedly exceeds ~1 wave P-V on the wavefront (or, as the full size blur exceeds four times the Airy disc diameter, and the sagittal coma is nearly 1.6 times the Airy disc diameter).
 At this aberration level, and beyond, the actual visible blur of relatively bright stars roughly resembles the form and size of geometric sagittal coma.
 As the error diminishes below ~1 wave P-V, the effect gradually transforms into one-sided intensity distribution asymmetry visible in the diffraction rings, but with the spurious disc still well defined.

 From Eq.
 70, the field height at which the coma error becomes large enough (~1.25 wave P-V) for the central maxima deformation to begin to resemble sagittal coma in the actual star image is about three times the diffraction limit, or approximately h~F3/30, in mm.
 For an ƒ/4 mirror, that corresponds to ~2.1mm (FIG. 114, top right).
 Substituting h~F3/30 for h in the relation for angular sagittal coma, Sa=S/ƒe, gives Sa=F/480ƒe in radians, or Sa=7.2F/ƒe in arc minutes.